SimonStJG/rpi-photobooth/README.md

 via the script on HPs website!
 It will try to pull in all sorts of rubbish.
 2. Add the printer via cups in the usual way, i.e. http://localhost:631 and choose driver `HP Photosmart a610, hpcups 3.18.12 (color)`.
+3. Copy over the autostarting .desktop file into the `~/.config/autostart` folder.